Yosef Yozel Horwitz: Seclusion in Kovno

-On the advice of Rabbi Yisroel Salanter, Horowitz joined Kovno's Kollel Perushim where he studied under Rabbis Yitzchak Blazer, Naftali Amsterdam and Avraham Shenker, musar students of Rabbi Yisroel Salanter.
+On the advice of Rabbi Yisroel Salanter, The Alter joined Kovno's Kollel Perushim where he studied under Rabbis Yitzchak Blazer, Naftali Amsterdam and Avraham Shenker, musar students of Rabbi Yisroel Salanter.

-Horowitz eventually brought his wife and children to Kovno, where his wife gave birth to two more children and died in childbirth.
-After his wife's death, Horowitz divided his children among relatives and secluded himself in the home of a Kovno tinsmith by the name of Rabbi Shlomo.
+The Alter eventually brought his wife and children to Kovno, where his wife gave birth to two more children and died in childbirth.
+After his wife's death, The Alter divided his children among relatives and secluded himself in the home of a Kovno tinsmith by the name of Rabbi Shlomo.
 He remained in that room for a year and a half without emerging.
 To guarantee his solitude, he blocked the entrance to his quarters with a brick wall, which contained two small windows through which he maintained contact with his landlord when necessary.
 He was served dairy meals through one window and meat through the other window.